ReactiveX/RxJava/README.md

 - :+1: New `Streamable<T>` built around Virtual Threads & virtual blocking.
 Think `IAsyncEnumerable` for Java. :satellite: in progress.
 - :+1: Using Java Cleaner API to detect resource leaks and using it for adaptive cleanups.
 - :information_source: Reactive Streams Test Compatibility Kit usage; [Reactive-Streams](https://github.com/reactive-streams/reactive-streams-jvm).
-- :satellite: Rewamp of the Javadoc bloat in the base types via `sealed` interfaces.
 - :satellite: Reduce overload bloat by using `record`-based configurations.
 - :satellite: Internal optimizations now that I have the master :key:.
 - :eye: Possible usages for Scoped variables for context and per-item resource management.
 - :eye: Possible inclusion of 2nd and 3rd party operators.
 - :eye: Possible inclusion of the Iterable Extensions (Ix) 2nd party library. ju.Stream is sh|t wrt interfacing and composability.
 - :question: Android compatibility depends on your API level and what desugaring is available.
+- :question: Rewamp of the Javadoc bloat in the base types via `sealed` interfaces?
+Not certain how much it helps.
 - :lady_beetle: Resolve many anomalies and bugs with operators such as `groupBy`, `window`, `concat`, etc.
 - :warning: RxJava 3.x support will be toned down in the coming months, will be offered for +1 year after 4.x official release.